jgherruzo/JGH_GrocyAssistant/README.md

 #### 2.1.2 Consumption

+This feature helps you to control stocks level.
+It works below the next command:

+/c_idxunits

+/c is the main command, it is used by a switch to control flow.
+After check that, Node red send to a function where id and units are splitted and grocy API call is build.
+Then a switch check if function result is correct and send info to the telegram msg builder.

+#### 2.1.3 Info

+This feature helps you to control check stocks level.
+It works below the next command:

+/info_id

+/info is the main command, it is used by a switch to control flow.
+After check that, Node red send to a function where id is checked and grocy API call is build.
+Then a switch check if function result is correct and send the API call.
+Then, API answer is extracted and it is send to the telegram builder

+#### 2.1.4 Info

+This feature helps you to check id and names.
+It works below the next command:

+/get_p

+/get is the main command, it is used by a switch to control flow.
+After check that, Node red send to a function where  grocy API call is build.
+After that, API call is done and the answer is sent to a function where the msg is prepared.
+Then it is sent to msg telegram builder.

 IMPORTANTE añadir Generico en la lista de tiendas y lanzar el inject antes de usar el grocy assistant